carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 ```
 {% endcode %}

 IMPORTANT: Take note of the epoch at which the Shelley hard fork takes place.
-In this case, the Shelley hard fork happened at the transition to epoch 3.
+In this case, the Shelley hard fork happened during the transition to epoch 3.
 The Byron epochs lasted 450 slots (10 times the security parameter k) so it happened at slot 1350.
 This information will be useful later, so write it down somewhere.